 A police car is flashing blue lights behind you indicating you to pull over.
 The law states you must pull over your vehicle as soon as it is safe.

-PULLED OVER BY POLICE UK: This page explains the best steps to take during police pull over procedures.
+PULLED OVER BY POLICE UK: This page explains the best steps to take against the police procedure when pulling someone over.

 What happens next once you have been pulled over by police in the United Kingdom?